Joeliebo20/428proj3/README.md

 ### SUMMARY

-For Part 1, our program creates a server socket, which allows connection to a single client and handles the HTTP request.
-The server then sends a message to the client depending on whether or not the requested file is present.

-For Part 2, our program handles the same task as Part 1, but is capable of serving multiple request simultanesously across multiple browsers.
+For Part 1, our program creates a server socket, which receives client packets via UDP.
+Our program runs for 3 minutes, and every 3 seconds, the client sends a ping to the server with its sequence number and the timestamp at which it is sent.
+If the server sucessfully receives the ping, it sends a response/echo message back to the client within 1 second.
+Otherwise, the client ping times out.
+Our program also prints out the RTT on the client side, providing the time it takes for the client to send the ping and receive an echo.
+However, because UDP is unreliable, even if all the above is successful, if a random integer is less than 4, the packet is considered lost.

+For Part 2, our program also prints the minimum RTT< maximum RTT, total number of RTTs (number of successful ping-echo pairs), the packet loss rate (as a percentage), and the average RTTs.

+For Part 3, ...

 ### NOTES, KNOWN BUGS, AND/OR INCOMPLETE PARTS